-- 1. The replay official has indisputable video evidence that time should have remained on the game clock when the ball became dead or when the team timeout was granted; - 2.
-If time expires in a half, and the clock would start on the Referee's signal after review, there must be at least 3 seconds remaining when the ball should have been declared dead to restore time to the clock.
-With 2 seconds or 1 second remaining on the clock, the half is over unless Team A has a time out remaining (This does not impact situations when the clock is stopped and will remain stopped until the snap such as an incomplete pass or a ball carrier out of bounds.);
+- 1. The replay official has indisputable video evidence that time should have remained on the game clock when the ball became dead or when the team timeout was granted. - 2.
+If time expires in a half, and the clock would start on the referee's signal after review, there must be at least 3 seconds remaining when the ball should have been declared dead to restore time to the clock.
+With 2 seconds or 1 second remaining on the clock, the half is over unless Team A has a time out remaining (This does not impact situations when the clock is stopped and will remain stopped until the snap such as an incomplete pass or a ball carrier out of bounds.).

-- 3. In the fourth quarter only, to restore time, the score differential must be eight points or less; - 4.
+- 3. In the fourth quarter only, to restore time, the score differential must be eight points or less (after a touchdown, all potential results of the try down must be considered). - 4.
 The replay official's video evidence includes the timeout signal by an official in the case where the game clock should have stopped for a requested team timeout. - e.
 Correcting the number of a down. - 1.
 This includes the result of a penalty enforcement that includes an automatic first down or loss of down. - 2.
 The correction may be made at any time within that series of downs or before the ball is legally put in play after that series. - f.
 Any person who is not a player interfering with live-ball action occurring in the field of play (Rule 9-2-3). - g.
 An injured player at the initiation of the medical observer.